0xprinc/checks-while-hacks/README.md

 30. Contract should implement a way to take out the left over dust.
 31. Contracts that use `WETH` instead of `ETH`(or any two interchangeably used tokens) may have the invariant of ETH balance to be 0 or different logic to handle it.
 This can be a knob to exploit the invariants related to them.
 32. Is all the information that is stored conserved after any major change is happened.
 What happens to the state stored in the contracts that are stored in the contract address which is updated after some operation.
 For example the manager contract address if updated in the engine contract then what happens to all the information that is stored in the manager contract.
+33. EVM reverts if anyone redeploys a contract to the same address, however if the implementation contract contains self destruct logic, then attaackers can redeploy a new contract witt different bytecode to the same address through `cloneDeterministic`.

 ## Project